darwinai/covidnet_integration/README.md

 3. To monitor hospital dicom images folder and upload to swift: `python3 monitorAndUploadSwift.py`.
 Please check `monitorAndUploadSwift.py` for more information on the folder structure it needs to be in to work properly
 3. Run `./generateHospitalFolderStructure.sh`

+### If pulling from dockerhub (using latest stable versions):

+1. Copy `postscript.sh` into `ChRIS_ultron_backEnd`, replacing the default one that exists in that folder
+2. After the CUBE backend has been instantiated using `make.sh`, run `./postscript.sh`

 **Note**: If there are any issues with uploading or running plugins, an alternative method for adding plugins is the following: